 - Appends tracking for social interactions to Twitter and Facebook actions, specifically tweet, follow and like/unlike.
 Really, this gives a shortcut to having to create a distinct tag for each network or action by dynamically populating the event components.

 - Data details – Category: network, Action: like/unlike/tweet/follow, and Label URL of the current page.

 - Detects changes in the URL via the History API and updates the tracker to send a pageview.
-Primary use will likely be for single page applications and those with dynamic content population.
+The primary use will likely be for single-page applications and those with a dynamic content population.
 Please note, however, this plugin does not capture hash changes.

 Sounds great, are they worth it?

 Well, yes and no. These plugins can be a great option for sites that are only using the basic Google Analytics implementation that wants to dip their toes into gathering more data (or simply do not have the time, resources, budget, etc. for a more robust solution right now).
 This could also be a great solution for single-page applications.

 But there are some (big) considerations.
 Not all plugins are supported by all browsers (IE and Firefox being the most finicky with the plugins).
 If traffic from those browsers is important to your business, evaluate the plugin to ensure it will not skew the data being collected.

 If you are moving to Google Tag Manager or already have a custom implementation in place (whether small or extensive), use caution.
 Many of the plugins are duplicative of tags that are standard modifications or part of a regular GTM implementation, and proper testing should be done in the case of custom implementation to ensure conflicts are not being introduced.